Adderall Abuse Signs, Symptoms & Side Effects

 Negative Side Effects

-Adderall can result in various undesired effects as well, but many of these can be avoided if taken exactly as prescribed.
+Adderall can result in various undesired effects as well, but many of these can be avoided if Adderall is taken exactly as prescribed.
 Be sure to inform your doctor if you have high blood pressure, glaucoma, heart disease, an overactive thyroid or any other health condition that could be affected by medication.

 - Circulatory issues (including finger numbness and discoloration)